-The average household size for Trim Town & Environs in 2011 was 2.8 in 20112.
+The average household size for Trim Town & Environs in 2011 was 2.8 and this increased to 2.91 by census 2016.
 The RPGs indicates that the average household size for the GDA counties is 2.6 persons per residential unit and that this will gradually decrease to an average of 2.4 by 2022.
-The CSO Small Area Population Statistics (SAPS) indicate that in April 2011 there were 2902 private households in Trim Town & Environs of which 598 were single person households.
+The CSO Small Area Population Statistics (SAPS) indicate that in April 2011 there were 2,902 private households in Trim Town & Environs of which 598 were single person households, by 2016 the number of private households in the town increased to 3,335 of which 637 were single person households.